 - A bluish discolouration of the skin if the hydrocoele is large

-- Fluctuation in the size of the swelling (mainly in infants)
+- Rise and fall in the size of the swelling (mainly in infants)

 - The area of the hydrocoele is clearly defined

-- Hydrocoeles are not painful but may cause discomfort if they are large.
+- Hydrocoeles are not usually painful but increasing size may cause discomfort.

-Surgical removal of the hydrocoele (hydrocelectomy) may be recommended in cases where the hydrocoele is large and painful or where it has recurred after aspiration.
-This is a minor surgical procedure performed on a day stay basis.
+Surgical removal of the hydrocoele (hydrocelectomy) may be recommended in cases where the hydrocoele is large and uncomfortable, or where it has recurred after aspiration.
+This is a minor surgical procedure that is performed on a day-stay basis.
 In infants a general anaesthetic is used.
 In adults a regional anaesthetic may be used.

-During surgery a small incision is made in the scrotum or lower abdomen.
-The hydrocoele is drained of fluid and the membranes involved with the hydrocoele are removed.
+During surgery a small incision is made in the scrotum or lower abdomen and the hydrocoele is drained of fluid.
 The incision is closed with small stitches.
-Surgery usually ensures permanent resolution of the hydrocoele.
+Surgery usually prevents recurrence of the hydrocoele.